tinymce/tinymce-docs/rtc/introduction.md

 ## Presence API

 The RTC plugin exports a presence API to enable tracking when users enter and leave the collaboration session.
 The only user information shared through the RTC server is the user id stored in the JWT `sub` claim.
 Other details such as the user's full name are resolved locally so the {{site.cloudname}} will never see who is actually connecting.
-Documentation on user resolution is in the [`rtc_user_details_provider`]({{site.baseurl}}/rtc/configuration#rtc_user_details_provider) configuration setting.
-Presence events can be received via either [configuration callbacks]({{site.baseurl}}/rtc/configuration#rtc_client_connected) or [editor events]({{site.baseurl}}/rtc/events#rtcclientconnected).
+Documentation on user resolution is provide with the [`rtc_user_details_provider` option]({{site.baseurl}}/rtc/configuration#rtc_user_details_provider).
+Presence events can be received through either [configuration callbacks]({{site.baseurl}}/rtc/configuration#rtc_client_connected) or [editor events]({{site.baseurl}}/rtc/events#rtcclientconnected).

 ## End-to-end encryption

 The RTC plugin encrypts all content-specific traffic.
-Clients are assigned a random presence ID when they connect which is used to transmit cursor position along with their JWT user ID.
+Clients are assigned a random presence ID when they connect, which is used to transmit cursor position along with their JWT user ID.
 This means the {{site.productname}} cloud services can not read any data transferred or know who is editing.
 Content and user data is only available to the page running {{ site.productname }}.

 ### RTC enabled features